A data mart is a repository of data that is designed to serve a particular community of knowledge workers.

-In practice, the terms data mart and data warehouse each tend to imply the presence of the other in some form.
-However, most writers using the term seem to agree that the design of a data mart tends to start from an analysis of user needs and that a data warehouse tends to start from an analysis of what data already exists and how it can be collected in such a way that it can be used later on.
+Because data marts are optimized to look at data in a unique way, the design process tends to start with an analysis of user needs.
+In contrast, a data warehouse's design process tends to start with an analysis of what data already exists and how it can be collected and managed in such a way that it can be used later on.
 A data warehouse tends to be a strategic but somewhat unfinished concept; a data mart tends to be tactical and aimed at meeting an immediate need.